-Notably, adverse side effects were generally mild but more frequent than with other alpha-blockers, which result in two to four-fold increase in treatment discontinuation.
+Notably, adverse side effects were generally mild but more frequent than with other alpha-blockers, which result in a two to four-fold increase in treatment discontinuation.

-Terazosin’s efficacy in the treatment of BPH symptoms is similar to other alpha blockers.
+Terazosin’s efficacy in the treatment of BPH symptoms is similar to other alpha-blockers.
 But despite its targeted nature it still has potentially undesirable effects on blood pressure.

-Besides the numerous side effects, the patient should keep in mind that this treatment doesn’t cure BPH and is only used to relieve symptoms.
+Besides the numerous side effects, the patient should keep in mind that this treatment doesn’t cure BPH and can only relieve symptoms.

-Prazosin (Minipress) is a less commonly prescribed alpha blocker than others in this report.
+Prazosin (Minipress) is a less commonly prescribed alpha-blocker than others in this report.

-However, like other alpha-blockers, Prazosin decreases the tone of the bladder sphincter and allows the opening of the bladder into the urethra.
+However, like other alpha-blockers, Prazosin decreases the tone of the bladder sphincter and facilitates the opening of the bladder into the urethra.

-Through this effect, the symptoms of an enlarged prostate are masked, and the patient’s urination improves marginally.
+Through this effect, the symptoms of an enlarged prostate are masked, and the patient’s urinary complaints improve marginally.

-This makes it a less attractive option than other alpha blockers as there is always a chance the patient forgets to take a dose or is unable to take a dose at some point in the day, and their symptoms return.
+This makes it a less preferred option than other alpha-blockers as there is always a chance the patient forgets to take a dose or cannot take a dose at some point in the day, and their symptoms return.

-This is due to an excessive postural hypotensive effect, although occasionally with Prazosin, the syncopal episode has been preceded by a bout of severe tachycardia (abnormally fast heart rate).
+This is due to an excessive postural hypotensive effect, although occasionally, with Prazosin, the syncope episode has been preceded by a bout of severe tachycardia (abnormally fast heart rate).